18 December 2018

 - Jeeva Santai: Fully operational.

 - Katamaran: Operational.
-Four rooms still under renovation incl. the 2 Penthouse suites, which are in re-construction.
+Four rooms still under renovation incl. the 2 Penthouse suites, which are in re-construction and the gym.

 - Jeeva Klui: Fully operational.